Lossless smoothing of renewable power

 Summary of IPLPF

-Low accumulated energy needed by IPLPF should motivate the research of technologies, among which the high-power accumulation of energy, accurate nowcasting of renewable power, and its smart filtering are key.
+The low accumulated energy needed by IPLPF should motivate the research of technologies, among which the high-power accumulation of energy, the accurate nowcasting of renewable power, and its smart filtering are key.

 Real PV smoothing (PLPF, SPLPF)

-Now, the objective is to analyze the smoothing effect vs accumulation rate (performance in summary) of PV smoothing in real conditions.
+Now, the objective is to analyze the smoothing effect vs. accumulation rate (performance in summary) of PV smoothing in real conditions.
 The measured global irradiance signal GI(t) allows not only modelling of the ideal predictive low-pass smoothing (IPLPF), but also a simulation of the predictive smoothing of PV power (PLPF) having its LPF excited by a real-predicted signal GIf(t+Δt).
 The values GIf are distorted by a prediction error.
-The numeric results will show that this error induces a significant energy accumulated by the PLPF smoothing.
-We simulated the prediction error into the measured GI values in order to statistically represent the predicted signal GIf(t+Δt) and to have a possibility to adjust the prediction error.
+The numeric results will show that this error induces a significant energy accumulation by the PLPF smoothing.
+We simulated the prediction error into the measured GI values to statistically represent the predicted signal GIf(t+Δt) with the possibility of varying the prediction error.
 This allowed us to analyze the impact of the prediction error on the PV power smoothing.

 In addition to the PLPF, we have developed a “smart predictive" low-pass smoothing method SPLPF, minimizing the accumulated energy \eqref{eq:4}, \eqref{eq:5} with respect to the given ramping limit and real-predicted values GIf.
 We eventually analyzed the performance of the following smoothing methods:

-2. IPLPF: Input of LPF excited by the measured, optimally left-shifted signal GI(t+Δt)
+- IPLPF: Input of LPF excited by the exact future signal GI(t+Δt)

 OLAP analysis